Black Leaders PhD programme2024-12-05T12:06:26+00:00

 The sessions are an opportunity for candidates interested in the PhD programme to find out more information and ask questions to our panel from the training centres, Cancer Research and Black in Cancer.
 You can learn about the programme and the insight sessions here.

-• Submit a formal application to the Windsor Fellowship, who will confirm with us that you are eligibility for the programme
+• Submit a formal application to the Windsor Fellowship, who will confirm with us that you are eligible for the programme

 • Applications for the CoL PhD programme open now.
-Information on the specific projects can be found here.
+Information on the specific projects can be found soon on our website.

 • You will need to complete stage 2 in addition.